GabrielSoaCassi/GabrielSoaCassi/README.md

 - 🔭 Today I'm work as analyst JR (FullStack Developer) At BT Créditos
 - 🌱 I’m currently learning these subjects  ML, LLM, .NET, TS,
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Any project could be bring me more expetise
 - 📫 For contact gabrielcassimiro4@gmail.com or gsoarescassimiro@gmail.com
 - 😄 He/Him